Heir-of-God/Project-S/README.md

 ## HackerRank 🔋

-Here you can find solutions for these types of problems: preparation kits💼, topics🔎 (algorithms, DS, math etc.) and contests🏆 (though I don't know when they'll appear there due to the fact that contests are rare on this platform).
+Here you can find solutions for these types of problems: Preparation kits💼, Topics🔎 (algorithms, DS, math etc.) and Contests🏆 (though I don't know when they'll appear there due to the fact that contests are rare on this platform).

 The HackerRank solutions folder is structured📋 somehow like this: